bamerman/coffee-docs/principles-of-coffee-brewing.md

 # Principles of coffee brewing

-In this document, you'll learn about the following coffee brewing topics:
+In this document, you'll learn about these coffee brewing topics:
 - [What is coffee brewing](#what-is-coffee-brewing)
 - [Variables of coffee brewing](#variables-of-coffee-brewing)
 - [Putting it all together](#putting-it-all-together)